jonathas/homeassistant-config/README.md

 ## My Home Assistant dashboard

-Here are some screenshots (please note that these may not be the most updated images, but you should get an idea).
+Here is my screenshot (please note that it may not be the most updated image, but you should get an idea).

 <img src="./ha_ss_1.png" alt="Home Assistant dashboard" />